WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

 Its value is not only automation, but also normalization: converting human-written procedures into explicit and reusable machine-readable workflows.

 To do this effectively, the Configuration AI Agent must identify the operational inputs to collect, the decision points to evaluate, the actions to invoke, the dependencies between steps, and the outputs that must be preserved throughout the workflow.

-These admin instructions typically include:

-- the action name used to retrieve the execution graph
-- any additional actions required by the workflow, such as database access
-- the parameters expected by each action
-- any output variables returned by those actions

 To generate reliable execution graphs, the Configuration AI Agent should be instructed with:

 - the JSON schema structure